JosefEreq/ITSecGuide/README.md

 <br></br>
 <br></br>

-# 	Internet, VPN and Secure Email providers
+# 	Internet, VPN and Email provider
 Consider the following when choosing a Internet, VPN or Email provider;

 *       What policy do they have regarding protecting sensitive customer data?